Archive for May 2025

 Read MoreThe Forgotten Appeasement of 1920: Lloyd George, Lenin, and Poland, by Andrzej Nowak

+This work is available free of charge online through Poland’s Janusz Kurtyka Foundation at this link.
 (For professors, college students, teachers, and adults).
-In this scholarly work, Professor Andrzej Nowak examines a turning point in East European history: the summer of 1920, when Lenin’s Soviet Russia decided to challenge the Versailles system and launch a military attack on the continent.
-The outcome of this attack might have been the occupation of…
+In this scholarly work, Professor Andrzej Nowak examines a turning point in East European history: the summer of 1920, when Lenin’s Soviet Russia decided to challenge the Versailles system and launch a…

 Read More